Brazil expects and hopes to kill off ghost of 1950

 The way they waltzed through the Confederations Cup last year, defeating Uruguay and Italy on the road to a 3-0 final drubbing of world champions Spain, was unforgettable and instilled a belief in the side missing for the best part of a decade.

-Brazil have won eight games in a row and 14 of their last 15, and fans no longer wonder whether they can win the competition, they are expecting it.
+Brazil have won seven games in a row and 13 of their last 14, and fans no longer wonder whether they can win the competition, they are expecting it.

 The worry, however, is whether they have peaked too early.

-No team has won the World Cup after lifting the Confederations Cup a year previously.
+No team have won the World Cup after lifting the Confederations Cup a year previously.
 Brazil won the dress rehearsal tournament in 2005 and 2009 but a year later suffered crushing disappointment.

 Another pertinent question is how will they respond to the pressure of playing the World Cup at home in front of passionate fans desperate for success.